#

 Think of it as a shift in perspective.
 Instead of only building walls to keep attackers out, you are also monitoring the internal landscape for signs of trouble.
 A modern IRM platform moves beyond simple rule-based alerts.
 It helps you understand the context behind user actions, distinguishing between normal work, accidental mistakes, and malicious intent.
 By providing a clear and actionable view of internal risk, these platforms empower security teams to protect sensitive data and intellectual property without disrupting business operations.
 This proactive approach is a core component of a mature Human Risk Management strategy.

-Why Insider Risk Is a Top Enterprise Priority
+Why Insider Risk Should Be Your Top Enterprise Priority

 Insider risk is a significant concern for any enterprise because insiders are behind a large number of security incidents.
 In fact, research shows that insiders are involved in about 35% of all security breaches.
 While we often picture a disgruntled employee intentionally stealing data, the reality is that most insider incidents are accidental.
 A well-meaning team member might share a sensitive file in a public channel, click on a sophisticated phishing link, or misplace a company laptop.